openlookeng/openLooKeng-installation/README.md

 Which means, alternatively, you can add those configuration files before running this deploy script, if you want to customized the deployment.

 If above process all succeed, the deploy script will automatically start the openLooKeng Service for you.
-Execute below command to stop openLooKeng service.:
+Execute the command below to stop openLooKeng service.:

 ```shell
 /opt/openlookeng/bin/stop.sh
 ```

-Execute below command to start openLooKeng Command Line client.:
+Execute the command below to start openLooKeng Command Line client.:

 ```shell
 /opt/openlookeng/bin/openlk-cli